Table of Contents

 Every wired device needs its own USB port to work properly.

-So your USB keyboard and mouse will take up two ports out of however many you have.
+So your keyboard and mouse will take up two ports out of however many you have.

 Most modern desktop PCs come with more USB ports than you’ll probably ever need, so this usually isn’t a huge issue.